Formulas for

 Guardrail with IF

-Wrap =VERVE("spamdetector", A2) in an IF and flag anything that fails, turning a raw import into a checked, trustworthy sheet.
+Wrap =VERVE("spamdetector", "Congratulations!
+You have won a free iPhone.
+Click here to claim your prize now!") in an IF and flag anything that fails, turning a raw import into a checked, trustworthy sheet.

 The same function works in both apps — install once, sign in with your key, and type it into any cell.